CodeYourFuture/syllabus-archive/node-db/week-16/lesson.md

   * Database modeling exercise

 * Introduction to PostgreSQL
+  * What is SQL?
+  * What is a RDBMS?
+  * What characterises a relational database?
+  * Check your PostgreSQL installation

 * How to communicate with a database: SQL
   * Creating a Table